-Our hospital is equipped with a complete, diagnostic laboratory that allows us to measure several laboratory values, with results often available in a few minutes.
-Tests that cannot be performed at the hospital are sent out to veterinary diagnostic laboratories throughout the country.
+Our hospital is equipped with a complete diagnostic laboratory that allows us to measure several laboratory values, with results often available in a few minutes.
+Any tests that cannot be performed at our hospital is sent out to one of several independent veterinary diagnostic laboratories throughout the country.

-By performing some basic blood tests, our veterinarian’s can gather information concerning the health and well being of your pet.
-Two common blood tests performed are the complete blood count and the blood chemistry panel.
+By performing some basic blood tests, our veterinarians can gather important information concerning the health and well-being of your pet.
+Two of the most common blood tests performed are the complete blood count (CBC) and the blood chemistry panel.

 The complete blood count consists of several tests that evaluate the number and type of blood cells in the circulation.
-The blood chemistry panel surveys many of the organ systems of the body (most common are kidney function and liver function) and provides information on how they are functioning.
+The blood chemistry panel surveys many of the organ systems of the body (including the liver, kidneys and urinary system) and provides information on how these vital systems are functioning.

 Complete Blood Count (CBC)

 CBC measures the number of red blood cells, white blood cells and platelets in a sample of blood.
 The numbers of each type of cell provides information to help diagnose anemia, infections and leukemia.
-If your pet is undergoing treatment for a condition, a complete blood count can help us monitor how your pet is responding to the treatment.
+If your pet is undergoing treatment for an illness, a complete blood count can help us monitor how your pet is responding to the treatment.

 Blood Chemistry Panel